Medical needs policy

 Wherever possible, we believe all young people, including those with health needs, should be supported to learn in their substantive school alongside their peers.
 This should include access to a broad and balanced curriculum, suitable for their age ability and aptitude.

-Education professionals share the responsibility for providing support for CYP during periods of ill health, whether physical or mental.
+Education professionals share the responsibility for providing support for children and young people during periods of ill health, whether physical or mental.
 This includes those working in schools and academies, school support teams and the LA.
-Each has a part to play in supporting young people to access their statutory right to education.
+Each has a part to play in supporting children and young people to access their statutory right to education.

 By law, governing bodies or trustees must have a policy to show how they will support and provide for pupils with medical needs.
 This should include the arrangements schools will have in place to support pupils with medical conditions and include: